adriatic/RADC/docs/01-app management/debugging/01-setup.md

 ## 3. Example of use

-Let's finish this Setup DevTools debugger by presentig a snapshot from the example debugging session where we want to step through the BlogLayout.js layout component.
+Let's finish this Setup DevTools debugger section by showing hot to set a breakpoint in the [BlogLayout.js layout component](https://github.com/adriatic/redwood-tutorial/blob/main/web/src/layouts/BlogLayout/BlogLayout.js).
 In order to illustrate the stepping process, we will set the brekpoint at the [line 57](https://github.com/redwoodjs/redwood-tutorial/blob/main/web/src/layouts/BlogLayout/BlogLayout.js#L57).
 This situation, rendered by the Chrome debugger is depicted on Image 5, below:

 <p align="center">
 <img width="900" alt="image" src="https://user-images.githubusercontent.com/2712405/196282692-b6740f8a-dc77-4aa1-8c3b-9978a96e5fa9.png"/>